Green-Software-Foundation/awesome-green-software/readme.md

 - [Carbon AppInsights](https://github.com/cloudyspells/carbon-appinsights) An Azure Functions-based solution for logging emissions data for Azure regions from Electricity Maps to Azure Monitor for alerting triggers and automated actions.
 - [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk) A Web API and command line for obtaining unified forecast and historical power grid emissions data based on location and time to help build Carbon Aware software.
 - [Carbon Aware Computing Hangfire Extension](https://github.com/bluehands/Hangfire.Community.CarbonAwareExecution) A Hangfire extension to schedule tasks with carbon awareness in mind.
 The best point in time is calculated based on emission forecasts to get a window with a minimal grid carbon intensity.
-- [Carbon Aware Computing - Tools & Free forecast data](https://github.com/bluehands/Carbon-Aware-Computing) The goal of this project is to provide developers with hassle-free, easy-to-use, ready-to-run tools for carbon-aware computing.
-The software contains a NuGet-Package, Powershell-Commandlets, and a live instance of the SDK.
+- [Carbon Aware Computing - Tools & Free forecast data](https://github.com/bluehands/Carbon-Aware-Computing) This project aims to provide developers with hassle-free, easy-to-use, ready-to-run tools for carbon-aware computing.
+The software contains a NuGet package, Powershell commands, and a live instance of the SDK.
 An open data carbon forecast for Europe is available in the JSON-Carbon SDK-compatible format.
+- [GreenScheduled](https://github.com/carbonintensityio/scheduler) A lightweight, easy-to-integrate scheduling library designed to run processes with carbon awareness in mind.
+It automatically schedules your process to start during the period of lowest carbon intensity, based on the configured zone and time window.
 - [Electricity Maps Datasets](https://portal.electricitymaps.com/datasets) Historical location-based electricity datasets with hourly granularity and global coverage for free.
-Data includes flow-traced carbon intensity with both direct and lifecycle emissions factors for the years 2021-2024.
+The data includes flow-traced carbon intensity with direct and lifecycle emissions factors for 2021-2024.
 - [Electricity Maps Free API](https://portal.electricitymaps.com/auth/login) Free API access to Electricity Maps flow-traced carbon intensity, electricity mix, renewable energy percentage, and carbon-free energy percentage data.
 Includes access to real-time data and past 24-hour data for one grid.
 - [PSElectricityMaps](https://github.com/cloudyspells/PSElectricityMaps) A PowerShell Module for retrieving current carbon emissions data for power grids with a free account on ElectricityMaps / CO2signal.
 - [PSWattTime](https://github.com/cloudyspells/PSWattTime) A PowerShell Module for retrieving current carbon emissions data for power grids with a free account on WattTime.org.